hamvocke/doppelkopf/README.md

 * [ ] Playing solo
 * [ ] Weddings ("Hochzeit")
 * [ ] Custom rules: "Karlchen", "Zweite Dulle sticht die erste", "Schweinchen", etc.

+> You can find a feature-complete implementation on [Doppelkopf Club](https://doppelkopf.club).

 ## Development
 The game is implemented using Typescript and [vue.js](https://vuejs.org/).
 It's a small, frontend-only standalone web application that can be hosted anywhere you can host static websites.
 It's using [Vite](https://vitejs.dev/) for building, bundling, and running the application locally.